brandur/org/fragments/notification-hell.md

    works for them.

-All things considered though, Slack has a _huge_ downside that vastly outweights any possible benefits to productivity: it's always on.
+All things considered though, Slack has a _huge_ downside that vastly outweighs any possible benefits to productivity: it's always on.
 E-mail might be disruptive, but you get to use it on your own terms.
 During a normal workday, I might check it once an hour and clear out any incoming interrupts en masse by batching all that work together.
 But with Slack, those same